 Here are the steps you will want to take to perform the 1.5 Mile Running Fitness test.

-You can also find a printable set of instructions on how to perform the 1.5 Mile Fitness Test inside the free Find Your Running Fitness Level Toolkit.
+You can also find a printable set of instructions on how to perform the 1.5 Mile Fitness Test inside the Find Your Running Fitness Level Toolbox.

 Perform a 10 minute light warm up: